 in full analogy to Eq.\,(\ref{eq:xiLS}).
-It remains to show how we can calculate these inhomogeneous pair-counts using our new approach based on quasi Monte Carlo methods.
+Now we show how we can calculate these inhomogeneous pair-counts using our new approach based on quasi-Monte~Carlo methods.
 For this we make a detour and consider the expectation value of $\RR'$ and then $\DR'$.

-For a large number of random points $\Nr$ from an inhomogeneous Poisson process we obtain (see Appendix\,\ref{sec:inhomogeneous}):
+For a large number of random points $\Nr$ from an inhomogeneous Poisson process, we obtain (see Appendix\,\ref{sec:inhomogeneous}):

-where $ \overline{\Gamma_\CW}(s)$ is given in Eq.\,(\ref{eq:GammaW}). $\RRt'(r)$ is the expectation value of the pair-count $\RR'(r)$.
+where $ \overline{\Gamma_\CW}(s)$ is given in Eq.\,(\ref{eq:GammaW}), and $\RRt'(r)$ is the expectation value of the pair-count $\RR'(r)$.
 There is no longer a direct correspondence with geometric objects like the set-covariance, however we can write $\RRt'$ as the following integral (compare to Eq.\,(\ref{eq:RR6d})):